fujiwara-quantum-lab/fujiwara-quantum-lab.github.io/index.md

 We utilize the **precision of atomic systems** to synthesize gases of ultracold bosonic and fermionic atoms in order to investigate exotic behavior in quantum many-body systems.

+*Click through the gallery to explore our lab and campus.*"
 %}

 ### key research topics, themes, and ideas :